Arksine/moonraker/docs/web_api.md

 #### Retrieve the job queue status

-Retreives the current state of the job queue
+Retrieves the current state of the job queue

 HTTP request:
 ```http